HarrisonLavin/ecliptic/README.md

 Tools
 - Iris (for frontend)
 - Redis (for caching game data in progress)
 - docker (for composing the redis and the game logic)?

 Design:

 - At beginning, create or join session.
--
+- Number of players is an session is determined by number present, not set a priori
+- Target Score is set a priori, however.

 Each Session has:
 - ID